Gorilla Trekking Eligibility. Can you be allowed to see gorillas? Everything you need to know.

 The excitement of being able to see gorillas shouldn't blind you to the strict requirement which is put in place to protect the mountain gorillas.

-These regulations are strictly enforced and we hope that you are now well informed to not be negatively affected by them.
+These regulations are strictly enforced and we hope that you are now well informed and ready to undertake your adventure while being safe and sustainable.

 Any concerns you have should be raised early on and answered to your satisfaction well before your trip starts.
 You can reach out to any of our trusted operators in Uganda and Rwanda for assistance regarding your gorilla trekking safari.